mars-project/mars/docs/source/remote/guide.rst

    >>> mr.spawn(sum_all, args=(results,)).execute().fetch()
    55

-Mars will make sure that `sum_all` can be called only when the previous 10 `inc` called are finished.
-User needs not to worry about the data of dependency, e.g. when `sum_all` called, the argument `xs` has already been replaced by the real outputs of the previous `inc` functions.
+Mars ensures that `sum_all` can be called only when the previous 10 `inc` called are finished.
+Users need not to worry about the data of dependency, e.g.  when `sum_all` is called, the argument `xs` has already been replaced by real outputs of the previous `inc` functions.

 For the distributed setting, 10 `inc` function may be distributed to different workers.
 Users need not to care about how the functions are distributed, as well as how the outputs of spawned functions are moved between workers.

 User can also spawn new functions inside a spawned function.